 Giverny – Monet’s House & Gardens

-And of course, a holiday to France’s Normandie would be incomplete without a visit to Claude Monet’s beautiful house and garden in Giverny.
+A holiday to France’s Normandie would be incomplete without a visit to Claude Monet’s beautiful house and gardens in Giverny.

 The Monet gardens are breathtakingly gorgeous.
 You feel like you are walking inside a Monet painting.